rebeccawilliams/oldrebeccawilliamssite/content/pages/about.md

           civics and technology with Civic Tech Book Club and DC Legal Hackers.
           She believes in art, balance, cutting out what doesn't work, density, diversity, and humor.
-She wants to ask you about the latest thing you enjoyed over a beverage or on a walk to better understand you, the world, and herself.
+She wants to ask you about the latest thing you enjoyed to better understand you, the world, and herself.
         actions: []
         image_alt: with hannah
         media_position: left